mareckii/ansible-collection-truenas-scale/README.md

 # ansible-collection-truenas-scale

 Ansible collection that automates management of TrueNAS SCALE resources.
-The initial release focuses on applications, providing the `mareckii.truenas_scale.app` module to create, update, and remove custom compose deployments via the SCALE API.
+The initial release focused on applications, providing the `mareckii.truenas_scale.app` module to create, update, and remove custom compose deployments via the SCALE API.
 Catalog applications are not supported yet because the upstream API does not expose those operations.
-The collection is structured to grow with additional modules, roles, and documentation as more SCALE features are automated.
+The collection is structured to grow with additional modules, roles, and documentation as more SCALE features are automated, and now includes cron job management as well.

 ## Features

 - **Custom applications** – declaratively ensure custom compose deployments exist with the desired configuration, view diffs, and remove apps when they are no longer needed.
+- **Cron jobs** – manage SCALE cron jobs (`mareckii.truenas_scale.cronjob`) with idempotent create/update/delete operations, including diff/check-mode support.
 - **Reusable client utilities** – shared module utils encapsulate API access patterns so new modules can be added quickly.
 - **Integration-first design** – modules follow Ansible best practices (idempotent, check mode aware) so they drop cleanly into existing playbooks.
 - **Direct middleware access** – modules connect to the TrueNAS SCALE middleware over SSH and require sudo privileges.
 Compose content is still fetched from on-box files (`user_config.yaml`) because the API does not expose it yet.